cropgeeks/hpc-help/faq.rst

 How do I submit jobs to the cluster?
 ------------------------------------

 The cluster uses the Slurm Work Manager job scheduling system and all jobs should be submitted (from ``gruffalo``) to Slurm, where they will be allocated resources on one of the underlying compute nodes.
-More detailed instructions can be found on the :doc:`slurm` page.
+More detailed instructions can be found on the :doc:`slurm-overview` page.

 What software is available?
 ---------------------------

-In general, there is very little application software installed system-wide (check ``/mnt/shared/apps`` for details), as you are expected to manage and maintain your own - individual - software repositories using tools like :doc:`bioconda` and :doc:`singularity`.
-However, if you get stuck installing applications, then don't hesitate to get in touch.
+In general, there is very little application software installed system-wide (check ``/mnt/shared/apps`` for details), as most tools can be managed and maintained individually using tools like :doc:`bioconda` and :doc:`singularity`.

+If you get stuck installing applications though, don't hesitate to :doc:`contact-us`.

 How should I manage my data?
 ----------------------------

+Considerate data management is everyone's responsibility, and it's critical that you ensure you're only storing (and backing up) important project-related data while keeping temporary and/or intermediate working data to a minimum.
+This helps keep the system running smoothly for everyone and ideally means we don't need to start enforcing quotas.

+You can find more information on how we expect you to manage your data on the :doc:`data-storage` page.
+A summary of your current disk usage is shown on login, with detailed tracking available via :doc:`monitoring`.

 Can I access the cluster when off site?
 ---------------------------------------